mascaldotfr/CoRT/api/bin/warstatus/stats/README.md

 see you web server documentation if you don't know how to activate the serving of such files.

-## Deployment

-**You must have a working warstatus (see `/api/bin/warstatus/README.md`) for statistics to be generated.** You can disable statistics just by renaming `generate.py`.

-It does not require extra installation of packages, excepted if your operating system split sqlite3 from the main python distribution; in such case you'll need the `python3-sqlite3` (or whatever it is called) package.
-You don't have any extra step to perform, as `../warstatus.py` will do the necessary to make it work.

-Using static gzip compression in your web server is recommended, especially for `../../var/allevents.json` which weights 500kb uncompressed but only 25kb compressed.

-- The "API endpoint" for statistics URL is: https://cort.thebus.top/api/var/statistics.json
-- The "API endpoint" for events URL is: https://cort.thebus.top/api/var/allevents.json
-- The full database is publicly available at: https://cort.thebus.top/api/var/events.sqlite
-- CSV dumps for use in Excel etc. can be found at: https://cort.thebus.top/api/var/dumps/

-Unless you prepopulate your installation with the downloadable `events.sqlite` above, it will need a few days to get meaningful graphs for the statistics.

 ### Dump generator

 There is a way to generate a CSV dump with all historical events.
 It requires the sqlite3 module for PHP to be installed (Debian: php-sqlite3).

 URL: https://cort.thebus.top/api/var/events_dump.csv

-In non managed setup (your own VPS for example), you may need to chown the `events_dumps.csv` file to the user running PHP (`www-data` for Debian for example).

 The output is in the same format than the warstatus events list, see `../warstatus/README.md` for more details.